aws/amazon-sagemaker-examples/sagemaker-datawrangler/import-flow.md

 ## Import Flow

-Each of the example has a flow file available which you can directly import to expediate the process or validate the flow.
+Each of the example has a flow file available which you can directly import to expedite the process or validate the flow.

 Here are the steps to import the flow